sharpstone/heroku-bouncer/README.md

 ## There be dragons

-* This middleware uses a session stored in a cookie.
-The cookie secret is `HEROKU_ID + HEROKU_SECRET`.
-So keep these secret.
 * There's no tests yet.
 You may encounter bugs.
 Please report them (or fix them in a pull request).